Hop til indhold

 How do I change my account number?

-If you receive payouts from PFA Pension and want to change the account number we use, please send us a message by logging in to My PFA.
+If you receive payouts from PFA Pension and would like to change the account number we pay into, please send us a message via My PFA.

 How do I change my email, phone number, etc?